JasperAlexander/seaport-frontend/README.md

 npx hardhat node
 ```

-Finally, deploy the contracts to the instance of Hardhat Network:
+Open a new Command Line Interface (terminal) and deploy the contracts to the instance of Hardhat Network:

 ```bash
 npx hardhat run scripts/deploy.js --network localhost